dexon-foundation/workshop-dapp-development/09_sync_contract_data_by_observing_transactions/README.md

 so maybe we should move it to different thread?

-When `wsHandler` is initiated it start receiving lots of data.
-You can use Chrome's developer tool and examine the data transmission.

 Modern browsers supports [web worker](https://developer.mozilla.org/zh-TW/docs/Web/API/Web_Workers_API/Using_web_workers) which runs tasks in a different thread so it will not block the main thread (for example, UI update might be smoother).
 We can move the subscription of `newBlockHeaders` into web worker and only notify the main thread if there's something we are interested in.

-Even more, if we move the entire websocket part into another thread our dapp will less likely to be janky.
-We should always be fully prepared so when DEXON reaches super high TPS we will still be alright 🚀🚀🚀 🌕